isomerpages/moe-presbyterianhigh/_academic-departments/Mathematics.md

 “I really enjoyed working with my teammates on this project.
 My teammates and I completed this project through Google Meet and we have picked up a lot of new knowledge along the way.
 We contributed to the project based on our strengths and helped one another along the way.” - Ong Yu Han

+**e-Mathematics Week**

+The e-Mathematics week seeks to promote in students a positive attitude towards and appreciation for Mathematics, and to highlight the creative applications of Mathematics in everyday life.
+Through participating in the online activities, we hope that students will discover the joy and fun of Mathematics.

+“E-Mathematics Week was fun!
+I got to work on Mathematical questions that were not like the usual questions in my daily assignments.
+I like the challenge!” - Yap Yen Jun Trilian

+“I enjoyed E-Mathematics Week.
+I found the activities stimulating and enriching.” - Danielle Cheng Rui Qi

+“I enjoyed learning about the Mathematicians of the past and the contributions they have made to the

+subject.
+I also had a lot of fun solving the puzzles on SLS.” - Alexandrina Megan George